jinglescode/generative-adversarial-networks/tutorials/01 Intuition Behind GANs/README.md

 ## Working together (or compete)

-Over time, the generator and the discriminator compete against each other, which is why they're called adversarial, in the name "generative adversarial networks".
 Both networks are bad at their tasks at the start, but during training, they compete against each other and learn from each other until they reach a point where we do not need the discriminator anymore.
 We can then use the generator; given any class (`Y`) and any random noise, it can produce a realistic image.

 Now we have a police officer, the discriminator (`D`) who is looking for fake money, and a counterfeiter, the generator (`G`), who is printing counterfeit money.
 Let's make them learn from each other.